-- (1) The relevant Ministers may determine which 1 or more of the following persons is the relevant overseas person for an overseas investment: - (a) the person making the overseas investment (A), whether A is an overseas person or an associate of an overseas person: - (b) any associate of A in relation to the overseas investment. - (2) The relevant Ministers may determine which 1 or more of the following categories of persons are the individuals with control of the relevant overseas person for an overseas investment: - (a) the individual or individuals who each have a 25% or more ownership or control interest in the relevant overseas person: - (b) the member or members of the governing body of the relevant overseas person: - (c) the individual or body of individuals who the Ministers consider to have that control (whether directly or indirectly).
+(1) The relevant Ministers may determine which 1 or more of the following persons is the relevant overseas person for an overseas investment:

+- 1 November 2022 Fisheries Act 1996 Part 4 s 57H - (a) the person making the overseas investment (A), whether A is an overseas person or an associate of an overseas person: - (b) any associate of A in relation to the overseas investment. - (2) The relevant Ministers may determine which 1 or more of the following categories of persons are the individuals with control of the relevant overseas person for an overseas investment: - (a) the individual or individuals who each have a more than 25% ownership or control interest in the relevant overseas person: - (b) the member or members of the governing body of the relevant overseas person: - (c) the individual or body of individuals who the Ministers consider to have that control (whether directly or indirectly).